 The Proponent of the Plan may also seek to modify the Plan at any time after confirmation only if (1) the Plan has not been substantially consummated and (2) the Court authorizes the proposed modifications after notice and a hearing.

 D. Post-Confirmation Status Report

-The Debtor shall furnish post-confirmation quarterly reports by the 15th of the month following the end of the quarter to the United States Trustee's office and to any creditors requesting same in writing from the Debtor's counsel.
-This obligation of the Debtor shall continue after the Final Decree is entered in this matter until all Plan payments have been completed.
+The Debtor shall furnish post-confirmation by the 15th of each month to the United States obligation of the Debtor shall continue until the Final Decree is entered in this matter.